-I lead high-performing teams to create world-class exhibitions that evoke wonder, inspire experimentation, and bring people together in memorable settings.
-Demonstrated ability to generate breakthrough ideas, attract key talent, and manage multi-million-dollar projects with award-winning results.
-Track record for innovation which includes two U.S. patents and more patents pending.
+I lead high-performing teams to create world-class exhibitions and programs that evoke wonder, inspire experimentation, and bring people together in memorable settings.

 Hellenga Projects – Elmhurst, IL – January 2012 to present

 Perform strategic planning, conceptual development, fundraising, and project management for clients pursuing new construction, building renovation, or major exhibition initiatives.
 Manage in-house teams and external vendors to deliver compelling learning experiences which engage audiences, attract funding, and drive attendance.
 Assist museum associations to communicate best practices in informal learning.

 Selected Client Projects:

 Developed fundraising strategy for several projects in the museum’s master plan.
 Won four consecutive IMLS grants totaling $500K for topics including math anxiety/math learning, early brain development, and inclusion.

 The Works – Bloomington, MN

 Researched recommendations for the museum’s strategic plan.
 Outlined key trends in engineering education, technology innovation and museum visitor demographics.
 Mentored team in development of Sensor Zone exhibit.

 Research on best practices in the field of informal learning

 Center for the Advancement of Informal Science Education – Washington, D.C.